 DBU-North.
-Dallas Baptist University maintains a full service academic site in the northern area of the metroplex to provide services and course opportunities to students in the North Dallas/Collin County communities.
+Dallas Baptist University maintains a regional academic center in the northern area of the Metroplex to provide services and course opportunities to students in the North Dallas/Collin County communities.
 DBU-North allows students convenient access to services such as university admission, academic counseling, registration, student identification cards, cashier services, and research assistance.
-The site, with semester enrollments exceeding 600, offers a full rotation of courses leading towards undergraduate degrees in Business Administration, Management, Communication and Psychology, as well as master's degrees in Business Administration, Organizational Management, Education, and School Counseling.
+The site, servicing more than 700 students, offers a full rotation of courses leading towards undergraduate degrees in Business Administration, Management, Communication and Psychology, as well as master's degrees in Business Administration, Organizational Management, Education, and School Counseling.
 Flexible hours and a convenient location help students shorten their commute to school.
 The hours of operation are listed in the current Schedule of Classes.